chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Project Owner | Editor + **view** and **assign** projects Ingest        | Ingest data into the system

-Just like policies, roles are considered either *Chef-managed* or *Custom*.
+Just like policies, roles are either *Chef-managed* or *Custom* types.
-Default Chef-managed roles cannot be changed, like Chef-managed policies.
+Default Chef-managed roles cannot change, like Chef-managed policies.
 You can use these default Chef-managed roles in your policies, or create your custom roles for more customized permissions.
 Any roles you create can be modified later.

-Chef Automate also ships with several default policies that leverage these default roles.
+Chef Automate also ships with default policies that leverage these default roles.
 The default policies are Viewers, Editors, Administrator, and Ingest.

 ## Working with Projects